twimpse/linux-conf/README.md

 Run the script at your own risk.
 But the script can be used as a reference to see which things may need adjusting on a vanilla system.

+## Recomended
+You are probably looking for something like [ubuntu hardening](https://github.com/konstruktoid/hardening)